How Do Espresso Machines Work?

 - Dialing in – Dialing in is coffee jargon for tweaking certain parameters of the brewing process in order to get the best result.
 When brewing espresso, this might entail adjusting the grind size, tamp, or amount of coffee used.

 - Portafilter – The portafilter is where you put your ground coffee.
 It’s exactly what its name suggests – a filter.
-When making espresso, water is (hopefully) forced through the portafilter at the ideal pressure and temperature to produce decadent espresso.
+When making espresso, water is (hopefully) forced through the portafilter at the ideal pressure and ideal temperature to produce decadent espresso.

 - Tamp – Tamping is compressing the coffee into the portafilter so that the water doesn’t flow right through the coffee grounds.
 A good tamp creates the necessary restriction, prevents water channeling, and helps to dissolve more solids.
 (1)